hoshiyomiX/unshell/README.md

 - Test in isolated environments (containers, VMs) when dealing with unknown scripts
 - Review the output before executing deobfuscated scripts
 - Be aware that malicious scripts can detect analysis environments
+- The generic binary handler also executes binaries - use with caution!

 ## Technical Details